×

 Slipped disc: Overview and epidemiology

 A slipped disc, also called herniated disc, is when the gel covering the spinal disc, which acts as a cushion between the vertebrae, pushes out.
-Spinal disc herniation means that the nucleus pulposus is displaced from the intervertebral space.
+Spinal disc herniation means that the nucleus pulposus is displaced from the spinal cord into the intervertebral space.

 Pathology and etiology of slipped disc

 A slipped disc is when part or the entire intervertebral disc cushion (nucleus pulposus) herniates and protrudes through the annulus fibrosus.
 The most common cause of this is degeneration that occurs as a result of aging.
 As humans age, the nucleus pulposus weakens and becomes less hydrated.
-When this happens, there will be a progressive herniation of the disc, which can present with other symptoms.
+When this happens, there will be a progressive herniation of the intervertebral disc diseases, which can present with other symptoms.

-Another common cause of slipped disc is trauma to the vertebral disc.
+Another common cause of herniated disk slipped disc is trauma to the vertebral disc.
 Other causes of a herniated disc include disorders of the connective tissue and congenital problems such as short pedicles.

 Factors that have been suggested as influencing the etiology of herniated disc include:

-The mechanical factors will trigger biochemical factors, which will, in turn, cause degeneration of the disc.
+The mechanical factors of spinal surgery will trigger biochemical factors, which will, in turn, cause degeneration of the back disc tissue.
 Degeneration of the spinal disc will occur if the disk matrix is abnormal, which will be evident in the form of structural changes and impaired disc function.

 Disc slip occurs more in the lumbar and cervical vertebrae because of the biomechanical forces in these flexible parts of the vertebral column.
 The vertebral segment with the lowest rate of herniation is the thoracic vertebrae.